hexu1985/Bash.Tutorial/flow_control_branching_with_if/advanced_if_then_features/README.md

 ### 参考资料:
-- 《The Linux Command Line》: 27.
+- 《The Linux Command Line: A Complete Introduction》: 27.
 Flow Control: Branching with if - Control Operators: Another Way to Branch
 - 《Linux Command Line and Shell Scripting Bible》: Chapter 12: Using Structured Commands - Considering Compound Testing